craigfrancis/php-is-literal-rfc/readme.md

 }
 ```

-This will push everyone to use parameters properly, rather than using implode() on user values, to include them directly in the SQL, which is easy to get wrong.
+This will push everyone to use parameters properly, rather than using implode() on user values, and including them directly in the SQL (which is easy to get wrong).

 ### Non Parameterised Values

-Table and Fields in SQL cannot use parameters, but you can *still* use literals, even if it's dependent on user input:
+Table and Fields in SQL cannot use parameters, but are often written as literals anyway.

+And you can *still* use literals when it's dependent on user input:

 ```php
 $order_fields = [